A Comic Book Revolution?

 A few days later Joe called me back and told me about his new idea.
 Now I like to think I am kinda smart and in the know, but I will admit when he told me what he had really been thinking I was a little like a doe in headlights.
 I had not the foggiest idea what he was saying at most points in the conversation, concerning the technical aspects.

 It definitely sounded like he wanted to partner with us, but with a new twist to our already expensive over-evolved idea.
 I was used to people hearing about the eComicz idea and coming up with an additional ton of ideas related to it so I was skeptical at first.
 Although the twist turned out to be the most significant and brilliant idea ever, it was hard for me to perceive it at the time.

 Joe wanted to build a marketplace where comic book creators could sell their comics, just like in the old days!
 At this point I was like, “Wait, I thought you were the smartest person I knew.”
-I proceeded to tell Joe why we couldn’t do that, and it would be nice and all, but no one can do that because a copy of a PDF does not retain value.
-Basically I told Joe, an elite programming ninja, his idea was bad and why.
+I proceeded to tell Joe why we couldn’t do that, and it would be nice and all, but no one can do that because buying a copy of a PDF is only buying permission to view that PDF.
+You can sell it after you read it, and you can't give it away.
+Well, you shouldn't, morally speaking.
+Basically, I told Joe, an elite programming ninja, his idea was bad and why.

 After he stopped shaking his head he got me to slow down and listen.
 He proceeded to tell me that he had spoken with his ninja team of developers and they all supported and contributed to the idea to turn a digital copy of a comic book into a verifiably unique digital asset.

 A verifiably unique digital asset?
 What the hell is that?
 And how can I get me one?